axjasf/NeverEatAlone/docs/dev-journal/sprint-2025-02/2 - Service and API Layer/DevJournal_50-architectural-consistency-fixes.md

   3. Service Layer Abstraction: `fix(service): use repository for template access for CR-2025.02-50`

 ## History
+### 2025.02.27-6-50
+- ✅ Updated SQLAlchemyContactRepository to explicitly implement ContactRepository interface
+- ✅ Updated SQLAlchemyTemplateRepository to explicitly implement TemplateRepository interface
+- ✅ Verified all repository tests are passing (59 tests)
+- 💡 Completed Phases 1 and 2 of the implementation plan
+- 🔄 Next focus will be on Phase 3: Service Layer Abstraction

 ### 2025.02.27-5-50
 - ✅ Updated DevJournal to accurately reflect code review findings
 - ✅ Confirmed SQLAlchemyTagRepository.delete() already has direct commit removed